The 9 Types

 Growth: 8s need to notice their intensity and impact on others, learn to reduce their impulsiveness and don’t take action too quickly, appreciate differences and own their vulnerability.

-Enneagram Type 8 Exemplar: (back to top)
+Enneagram Type 8 Exemplar:

 Type 9 is receptive, optimistic, complacent, and resigned.
 They merge with others to go along and get along to avoid conflict.
 They are accommodating, good-natured, steady and supportive, but can also be hazy, stubborn, non-responsive and conflict-avoidant.